 As it turns out, the OEM horns are made by Fiamm and are cheaply

-available from many auto parts stores as well as amazon.com.
-The
+available from many auto parts stores.
+The high/low horns are

-units.
-The stock horns are rated at 125 dB.
-There are also louder
+horns are rated at 125 dB.
+There are also louder versions called

-versions called the "Freeway Blaster Horn" which are rated at 130 dB.
+the "Freeway Blaster Horn" which are rated at 130 dB.
+Here are the

 Over time my HVAC temperature control knob would bind when attempting

 to set it to full heat.
 It was necessary to flip back and forth